mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 [Selection controls](https://material.io/guidelines/components/selection-controls.html) allow the user to select options.

-Three types of selection controls are covered in this guidance:
+Three types of selection controls are covered in this section:

 - **[Checkboxes](#checkboxes)** allow the selection of multiple options from a set.
 - **[Radio Buttons](#radio-buttons)** allow the selection of a single option from a set.